Please enable Javascript

 Drill into customer analytics to see how often menu views translate to first-time and repeat orders.
 Then gain a deeper understanding of customer sentiment using the customer feedback section.

-Use the Insights feature to see how your performance compares with a group of similar restaurants on the Uber Eats platform.
+Explore Top Opportunities to see how your performance compares with a group of similar restaurants on the Uber Eats platform.
 Take actions based on tangible recommendations.

 These analytics capabilities equip you with the information you need to continually work toward improved business results.
 Learn more about the restaurant data analytics you can access within the Uber Eats platform and how to use them to make strategic business decisions.